Cvarier/PowArray/README.md

 ## GUI
 The application features an intuitive and robust GUI which was solely developed using the Swing API.
 The GUI includes custom icons and sounds.

-I created the GUI including all graphical assets and sounds from scratch and everyone is welcome to use them under the terms of the MIT license.
+I created the GUI including all graphical assets and sounds from scratch.
+Anyone is welcome to use them under the terms of the MIT license.

 ## Screenshots
 <p align="center"><img src ="https://cloud.githubusercontent.com/assets/16710726/22317413/83f91e84-e341-11e6-9295-39e365957dfe.jpg" /></p>